Distributed Triangle and Simplex Enumeration in Hypergraphs: Introduction

 In Section~\ref{sec:computational-models}, we introduce six different models of for synchronous distributed computation that are all generalizations of the CONGEST model for graphs.
 Very briefly, these models are \begin{itemize} \item PRIMAL CONGEST (PC) which is equivalent to the CONGEST model applied to the ``primal graph'' (i.e., the graph obtained by connecting each pair of vertices in each hyperedge with an edge) \item EDGE CLIQUE (EC) in which each hyperedge can simulate a single round of the CLIQUE model in each round \item EDGE BROADCAST (EB) in which each vertex in each hyperedge can broadcast a single message to all other vertices in the hyperedge \item EDGE UNICAST (EU) in which each vertex can send a single message to one neighboring vertex in each incident edge in each round \item EDGE SOLOCAST (ES) in which each hyperedge specifies a single vertex to broadcast a message to an edge each round, and \item EDGE PAIRCAST (EP) in which each hyperedge specifies a single pair of incident vertices that can exchange messages each round. \end{itemize} We provide simulation results that characterize the relative power of these models (Propositions~\ref{prop:model-relationships} and~\ref{prop:pc-relationship}).

-In Section~\ref{sec:clique}, we analyze the complexity of triangle enumeration in hypergraphs in the CLIQUE, PC, and EC models.
+In Section~\ref{sec:clique}, we analyze the complexity of triangle and simplex enumeration in hypergraphs in the CLIQUE, PC, and EC models.
 In the triangle enumeration problem, each vertex should output a set of triangles (i.e., simple 3-cycles in $H$) such that every triangle in $H$ is output by precisely one vertex.
-Recall that the \dft{rank} of a hypergraph $H = (V, E)$ is the largest cardinality of any hyperedge $e \in E$.
-We establish the following results. \begin{theorem}[Informal] Consider the triangle enumeration task in hypergraphs of rank $r$.
-Then: \begin{itemize} \item Triangle enumeration can be performed in $O(n^{r-5/3}/\log n)$ rounds in the CLIQUE model. \item Triangle enumeration requires $\Omega(n^{r-5/3}/\log n)$ rounds in the CLIQUE and PC models, and $\Omega(n^{1/3}/\log n)$ in the EC model. \item Triangle enumeration can be performed in $\widetilde{O}(n^{r-5/3})$ rounds in expectation in the PC and EC models. \end{itemize} \end{theorem} The upper bounds of Theorem~\ref{thm:clique-inf} follow from natural generalizations the algorithms of Dolev, Lenzen, and Peled~\cite{Dolev2012Tri} (for the CLIQUE model) and Chang et al.~\cite{Chang2021Nearoptimal} for the PC and EC models.
-Our lower bound generalizes the argument of Izumi and Le Gall~\cite{Izumi2017Triangle}.
+Similarly, the simplex enumeration task requires that each simplex in the hypergraph is output by exactly one vertex.Recall that the \dft{rank} of a hypergraph $H = (V, E)$ is the largest cardinality of any hyperedge $e \in E$.
+We establish the following results.

+\begin{theorem}[Informal] Consider the triangle and simplex enumeration tasks in hypergraphs of rank $r$.
+Then: \begin{enumerate} \item Triangle enumeration can be performed in $O(n^{r-5/3}/\log n)$ rounds in the CLIQUE model. \item Triangle enumeration requires $\Omega(n^{r-5/3}/\log n)$ rounds in the CLIQUE and PC models, and $\Omega(n^{1/3}/\log n)$ in the EC model. \item Triangle enumeration can be performed in $\widetilde{O}(n^{r-5/3})$ rounds in expectation in the PC and EC models. \item Simplex enumeration can be performed in $\Theta(n^{r - 2 + 1/(r+1)})$ rounds in the CLIQUE model, and this bound is tight. \end{enumerate} \end{theorem} The upper bounds of Theorem~\ref{thm:clique-inf} follow from natural generalizations the algorithms of Dolev, Lenzen, and Peled~\cite{Dolev2012Tri} (for the CLIQUE model) and Chang et al.~\cite{Chang2021Nearoptimal} for triangle enumeration in the PC and EC models.
+Our lower bounds for both triangle and simplex enumeration generalize the argument of Izumi and Le Gall~\cite{Izumi2017Triangle}.
 The main technical contribution in this section is the derivation of a combinatorial bound on the minimum number of (hyper)edges required to support a fixed number of triangles in hypergraphs (Theorem~\ref{thm:triangle-edge-bound}), which we believe to be novel.